tak2siva/Envoy-Pilot/README.md

 [![Build Status](https://travis-ci.org/tak2siva/Envoy-Pilot.svg?branch=master)](https://travis-ci.org/tak2siva/Envoy-Pilot)    ![Version](https://img.shields.io/badge/version-v0.2.3-yellowgreen.svg)

-Envoy Pilot or Envoy xDS is a control plane implementation for [Envoy](https://github.com/envoyproxy/envoy) written in Golang and uses Consul for persistence.
+Envoy Pilot or Envoy xDS is a control plane implementation for [Envoy](https://github.com/envoyproxy/envoy) written in Golang and uses Consul for persistence by default.
+It can also run without Consul by loading configuration from file.

 This is an extension of [go-control-plane](https://github.com/envoyproxy/go-control-plane)